 2) What are the advantages for companies that join the mobilization?

-The participating company will not have expenses with reverse logistics, will receive the appropriate legal documents and certificates referring to the impacts avoided on the environment, such as asset write-off and socio-environmental report.
-The company may indicate the social project that will be served with the resources obtained through the program ReciTech.
+The participating company will not incur expenses with reverse logistics, it will receive the due legal documents and certificates referring to the avoided impacts on the environment, such as write-off of assets and socio-environmental report.
+The company will be able to indicate the social project that will be assisted with the resources obtained through the initiative.

-This program ensures, free of charge, simply and easily, companies, regardless of their size, to adhere to the best socio-environmental governance practices, in line with the UN Global Compact.
-In addition to this, the program offers an adequate purpose for products in disuse, protecting the environment and contributing to social-digital inclusion and qualification.
+This program ensures, free of charge, simply and easily, that companies, regardless of their size, adhere to the best socio-environmental governance practices, in line with the UN Global Compact.
+In addition, the program offers a suitable purpose for disused products, protecting the environment and contributing to socio-digital inclusion and qualification.